Foundational Analysis Of The Solvability Complexity Index: The Weihrauch-SCI Intermediate Hierarchy: Effective Enrichment: Represented Spaces Induced By Countable Lambda

 \begin{definition}[Type-2 SCI for a represented-space problem] Let $f:\subseteq X\rightrightarrows Y$ be a (multi-valued) function between represented spaces.
 Define the \textit{Type-2 SCI} of $f$ by

 \end{definition}

 \begin{remark}[Why this is the correct \enquote{effective} SCI notion] In the Type-2 setting, the fundamental discontinuity operator is $\Lim$.
-The equality $\mathrm{SCI}_{\mathrm{TTE}}(f)\le k \iff f\le_{\mathrm{W}}\Limi{k}$ is exactly the content of \cref{def:type2sci}; it is commonly recorded as a theorem/observation in the literature, see e.g., \cite[Observation 43]{neumann2018topological} - which we will discuss further below - but the \textit{logical well-posedness} is already captured by \cref{thm:rank-wellposed}. \end{remark}
+The equality $\mathrm{SCI}_{\mathrm{TTE}}(f)\le k \iff f\le_{\mathrm{W}}\Limi{k}$ is exactly the content of \cref{def:type2sci}; it is commonly recorded as a theorem/observation in the literature, see e.g., \cite[Observation 43]{neumann2018topological} but the \textit{logical well-posedness} is already captured by \cref{thm:rank-wellposed}. \end{remark}

 \begin{definition}[Weihrauch-rank of a countable-$\Lambda$ SCI problem] Let $\mathcal{P}=\bigl( \Xi,\Omega,(\mathcal{M},d),\Lambda \bigr)$ be an SCI computational problem in the sense of \cref{def:comp-prob}-\cref{def:sci} with \textit{countable} $\Lambda$ in the sense of \cref{def:countable-Lambda}.
 Assume additionally that $\mathcal{M}$ is equipped with a fixed representation $\delta_{\mathcal{M}}$ (e.g.\ the Cauchy representation induced by $(\mathcal{M},d)$ if $\mathcal{M}$ is separable and complete).